tassoftwaresolutions90/tassoftware-site/DEPLOYMENT_GUIDE.md

 npm run build

 # Copy dist folder contents to your web server
-# Upload all files from dist/ to your domain's public_html or www folder
+# Upload all files from dist/ to your domain's public_html or www folder.
 ```

 ### Step 3: Configure Custom Domain